Saturday, August 25, 2018

 I sketched the design, wrote out a bill of materials.
 I let the drawing sit, revised it, added detail, thought it through, looked at models.
-I designed a buttress of rock and rebar, one for either end, measured the gap.
+I designed a buttress of rock and rebar, one for either end, and measured the gap.
 It was 20 feet across the pond inlet, bank to bank.

 I debated what type lumber.
 What type stress will my bridge support?
-Grand kids jumping up and down?
+Grandkids jumping up and down?
 (I dream.)
 A lawn mower?
 Snow and ice … Most lumber only goes so long as sixteen feet.
-How to form a 20 foot truss?
+How to form a 20-foot-truss?
 I work alone.
 How to build, then carry the bridge?
 I could build it in place, over the water.
 Maybe.
 Maybe not.
 How do I haul lumber to the site?
 It could be delivered.
 I asked an expert, a builder friend, Robert, how wide should I make the bridge?
 “The wider the better,” he said.
-I chose 32 inches, so I could cut three deck pieces from each eight foot board, about fifteen long boards in all.
+I chose 32 inches, so I could cut three deck pieces from each eight-foot board, about fifteen long boards in all.

 None of us died, and all injuries seemed to heal in about a day.
 That was good.
 We were cool kids.
 Dad was a cool dad, “Jungle George.”

 I built things for and with my own boys, Nathan and Avery.
-Some of it was good, some not quite.
+Some of it was good, some not so.
 I remember the delight they expressed when I built a chair framed in two-by-fours, with the seat and back “crafted” from their old skateboard decks.
 “Dad, so cool!”

-I called attention to my boys, put on my cycling helmet, pedaled hard and launched off the ramp.
-I had a vision of Evel Knieval on his motorcycle, soaring over a stack of cars or across a river gorge, landing triumphantly, throwing his arms up in victory as he rolled smoothly out after his daring leap.
+I saw my own possibility for fun and elevation.
+I didn’t do skateboards owing to my poor balance, but I rode bikes.
+I had bought a used ten speed for $15 at a garage sale; it was my commuter bike.
+I called attention to my boys, put on my cycling helmet, pedaled hard, and launched off the ramp.
+I had a vision of Evel Knievel on his motorcycle, soaring over a stack of cars or across a river gorge, landing triumphantly, and throwing his arms up in victory as he rolled smoothly out after landing.

 I wasn’t dead.
 It hurt like hell.
 I moaned.
 My wife Carolyn came out; the boys said, “Dad are you okay?”
 I said, “No.” “Should I call an ambulance?”
 Carolyn asked.
 “No,” I groaned.
 “Just hot bath, hot tub.”

 After about five or ten minutes of inert groaning and injury self-assessment, I lumbered-up, aided by family members, made my way into the house, had the bath, and medicated with pain pills and smears of ointment.
-I was pretty bruised-up, kind of like a soap-box derby crash of yore.
+I was pretty bruised, kind of like a soap-box derby crash of yore.
 Otherwise, I was somewhat pleased with myself.